Helmuth Friedrichs: Party Chancellery

-Freidrichs was serving as head of organisation in Gau Essen in March 1934 when Rudolf Hess appointed him to his staff as head of the "party division".
+Friedrichs was serving as head of organisation in Gau Essen in March 1934 when Rudolf Hess appointed him to his staff as head of the "party division".
 In this role he served as liaison between Hess and Martin Bormann, meeting the former weekly to obtain his general policy ideas before passing these on to Bormann who then developed specific initiative based upon Hess's initial ideas.
 Heinrich Walkenhorst served as his deputy, with both men remaining in office until 1945.

 Along with Gerhard Klopfer Friedrichs was the highest-ranking bureaucrat behind Bormann in the Chancellery.
 As a result, he wielded a significant level of influence as the office controlled appointments to various party positions, including those of Gauleiter and Reich minister, and Bormann often delegated appointments to his two deputies.
 Along with Gottlob Berger he was also appointed as one of the two Chiefs of Staff of the Volkssturm upon the foundation of this civil defence force in 1944.